MouadEttali/LeetCodeChallenges/README.md

 Input: nums = [2,7,11,15], target = 9
 Output: [0,1]
 Output: Because nums[0] + nums[1] == 9, we return [0, 1].

+3
+Given a string s, find the length of the longest substring without repeating characters.

+Example 1:

+Input: s = "abcabcbb"
+Output: 3
+Explanation: The answer is "abc", with the length of 3.